-Bram Nauta was born in 1964 in Hengelo, The Netherlands.
+Bram Nauta was born in Hengelo, The Netherlands.
 In 1987 he received the M.Sc degree (cum laude) in electrical engineering from the University of Twente, Enschede, The Netherlands.
-In 1991 he received the Ph.D. degree from the same university on the subject of analog CMOS filters for very high frequencies.
-In 1991 he joined the Mixed-Signal Circuits and Systems Department of Philips Research, Eindhoven the Netherlands.
-In 1998 he returned to the University of Twente, where he is currently a distinguished professor, heading the IC Design group.
-Since 2016 he serves as chair of the EE department.
-His current research interest is high-speed analog CMOS circuits, software defined radio, cognitive radio and beamforming.
+In 1991 he received a Ph.D. from the same university on analog CMOS filters for very high frequencies.
+In 1991 he joined the Mixed-Signal Circuits and Systems Department of Philips Research, Eindhoven, the Netherlands.
+In 1998 he returned to the University of Twente as a full professor heading the new IC Design group.
+In 2014 he was nominated as a distinguished professor, and from 2016 until 2020, he served as chair of the electrical engineering department.
+In 2022 he co-founded "ChipTechTwente", a local ecosystem initiative with 50 semiconductor-related companies, partners, and knowledge institutions.
+His research interest is analog and radio frequency CMOS circuits.

-He served as the Editor-in-Chief (2007-2010) of the IEEE Journal of Solid-State Circuits (JSSC), and was the 2013 program chair of the International Solid State Circuits Conference (ISSCC).
-He is currently the President elect of the IEEE Solid-State Circuits Society.
+He served as the Editor-in-Chief (2007-2010) of the IEEE Journal of Solid-State Circuits (JSSC), and was the 2013 program chair of the International Solid-State Circuits Conference (ISSCC).
+He served as the President of the IEEE Solid-State Circuits Society (2018-2019 term).